cmharlow/rialto-wiki/Performance-Assessment.md

+## Purpose of this Work

+As part of assessing Vitro, we need to:

+1. test the scalability of Vitro (and, by extension, VIVO) for RIALTO type data and RIALTO phase 1 amounts of data.
+2. ease [and cost time-wise] to work, develop, maintain Vitro
+  * Take any info from what we’ve learned in the scaling questions
+  * Highlight any open questions about Vitro [VIVO] usage
+3. If Vitro scales adequately, Vitro vs VIVO
+  * Driven by data modeling
+  * Driven by the ease of usage / cost of usage

 ## Vitro Performance Assessment Matrix

 Tests for assessing performance of Vitro (or other identified future options) as the canonical RIALTO data store.
 Options listed in priority order, starred tests being the preferences for testing.